tyler-technologies-oss/forge-design-system/docs/components/buttons/split-button/split-button.md

   </DoDontTextSection>
   <DoDontTextSection>
     <DoDontText type="dont">Don't use the Forge success or warning colors for buttons.
 Use the primary default instead.</DoDontText>
-    <DoDontText type="dont">Use more than one primary button on a page, or more than one in a dialog.</DoDontText>
+    <DoDontText type="dont">Don't use more than one primary (Raised, high emphasis) button on a page, or more than one in a dialog.</DoDontText>
   </DoDontTextSection>
 </DoDontGrid>